-Although OpenColorIO is available through a variety of package managers, please note that the version available through a given package manager may be significantly outdated when compared to the current official OCIO release, so please verify the version you install is current.
-(Unfortunately, even two years after the introduction of OpenColorIO v2, several package managers continue to install OCIO 1.1.1.
+Please note that the version available through a given package manager may be significantly outdated when compared to the current official OCIO release, so please verify the version you install is current.
+(Unfortunately, even two years after the introduction of OpenColorIO v2, several package managers continue to install OCIO 1.1.1.)

-If you only need the Python bindings, the simplest solution is to take advantage of the pre-built wheels in the Python Package Installer (PyPi) here.
-It can be installed by using this command:
+If you only need the Python binding, the simplest solution is to take advantage of the pre-built wheels in the Python Package Index (PyPI) here.
+It can be installed as follows, once you have Python installed.

 pip install opencolorio